20,000 signatures reached

 Why is this important?

-I am Rebecca–a National Delegate from Northern California.
+I am Ember–a National Delegate from Northern California.
 I am also a queer person.
 I am concerned about the National Convention taking place in Florida, due to the recent rise in homophobic, transphobic, and racist legislation occurring Florida.

 Girl Scouts has been working to be a more inclusive organization, and this is very contrary to that ideal–bringing Girl Scouts of all identities to a place that doesn't embody that value and is an unsafe environment.
 When a state passes bigoted policies, it empowers people with those beliefs to act on their beliefs, which endangers Girl Scouts going to Florida.
 Bringing people–especially en masse– supports the Floridian economy and tells them that their policies and actions are acceptable and that there are not consequences.
 Girl Scouts' event going to Florida shows immediate disregard for queer and trans members' safety, needs, rights, and humanity.